Housing advice for members of the armed forces

 Contact the Housing Advice Team for advice on housing.

-You may be able to get help with rehousing from us if you are a former member of the armed forces and are homeless or potentially homeless and are deemed vulnerable or have a priority need due to some other reason e.g. dependent children.
+You may be able to get help with rehousing from us if you are a former member of the armed forces and are homeless or potentially homeless and are deemed vulnerable or have a priority need due to some other reason for example, dependent children.

 To help support your case you will need to show supporting evidence eg your discharge letter or some other evidence that confirms your discharge from the armed forces.